Australia Student Visa : Requirements, Processing Time, Fees 2025

 - At the time of the visa application, you should have an Overseas Student Health Cover (OSHC) for the duration of your visa.

-- Depending on the duration of your health coverage, your visa tenure would be settled so make sure that it covers the duration of your course.
+- Depending on the duration of your health coverage, your visa tenure will be settled, so make sure that it covers the duration of your course.

 - The average cost of OSHC is AUS$ 591 for 12 months for a single student.

-- How much time immigration takes for a student visa after a medical test in Australia depends upon the availability of the medical reports.
+- The length of time it takes for immigration to process a student visa after a medical test in Australia depends on the availability of the medical reports.

-- It may take from one week to three weeks for the report to be sent to the Home Affairs Department of Australia.
+- The report may take one week to three weeks to be sent to the Home Affairs Department of Australia.

 Good Character

-Students are required to provide proof of good character which necessarily suggests that you do not have any criminal case against them and/ or they have never been deported from Australia before.
+Students must provide proof of good character, which necessarily suggests that they do not have any criminal case against them and/ or that they have never been deported from Australia before.
 Often, a simple declaration of the same is accepted on the form.

-As per the tool available on DIBP’s website, students can ascertain the documents which would be required.
-We are providing you with all the possible documents which might be required under Streamlines and Regular Evidentiary documents.
-Remember, since the application is only online, students must ensure that they have scanned copies of all the documents listed ready before they start their online application.
+The tool available on DIBP’s website allows students to ascertain the required documents.
+We provide you with all the required documents under Streamlines and Regular Evidentiary documents.
+Remember, since the application is only online, students must have scanned copies of all the documents listed before starting their online application.
 Also, please remember that the list of Regular Evidentiary Documents is in addition to the documents required for the SSVF processing.

-- Valid Passport - Your passport must be valid for at least six months beyond your period of stay in Australia.
+- Valid Passport - Your passport must be valid for at least six months beyond your stay in Australia.

 - Non-immigrant Visa Application